opensearch-project/security/README.md

 After the plugins are installed you need to configure them. ``search-guard-ssl`` needs to be configured statically in elasticsearch.yml (any change needs a restart of the node).
 See [search-guard-ssl documentation](https://github.com/floragunncom/search-guard-ssl) how to configure it. ``search-guard-2`` needs only a single entry in elasticsearch.yml (see below), all other configuration is stored in Elasticsearch itself and can be dynamically changed without restarting a node or the cluster.

+##Known issues

+* Elasticsearch license plugin
+ * If you have the Elasticsearch license plugin installed, the audit log module breaks and the nodes do not start
+ * If you are on AWS and have the license plugin and Search Guard installed, node discovery breaks in certain situations

 ##Configuration

 ###SSL certificates